greenpill-dev-guild/cookie-jar/client/README.md

 As a jar admin, you can:

 - Transfer jar ownership
-- Add/remove addresses from whitelist
+- Add/remove addresses from allowlist
 - Add/remove addresses from denylist
 - Add/remove NFT gates
 - Perform emergency withdrawals (if enabled)

 ### Using a Cookie Jar

-As a whitelisted user or NFT holder, you can:
+As an allowlisted user or NFT holder, you can:

 - Deposit funds into the jar
 - Withdraw funds according to the jar's rules